germc/Gravy/README.md

 	[request load];

-**That's it.** That's <20 lines of code to build a working CRUD app with a full user interface and server component.
+**That's it.** That's about 20 lines of code to build a working CRUD app with a full user interface and server component.
 This app isn't going to get featured on the App Store, but it's an excellent starting point and it's good enough to pass around to some friends to get some feedback.

 Gravy is all about *convention over configuration*.
 It assumes you want to create a normal app, and you only need to interfere if you have custom needs.
 This makes it incredibly customizable, and you can learn more by diving into the lightweight, readable and well-documented source code.